fredrikloch/hugoscroll/README.md

 Hugo Scroll
 =
-A live example of this theme is running at this site [hugoscroll.internaldeployment.se](http://hugoscroll.internaldeployment.se)
+A live example of this theme is running at this site [hugoscroll.fredrikloch.me](http://hugoscroll.fredrikloch.me) Using scroll
-Using scroll
 -
-To get started with hugo you first need to download the [binaries](), whith these in place it is easy to get started.
+To get started with hugo you first need to download the [binaries](http://gohugo.io), whith these in place it is easy to get started.

     # Init site
     hugo new site My_New_Cool_Venture